Multivitamin for Men and Women

 Vitamin A is important for vision and it is the anti-infective vitamin, because it is required for normal functioning of the immune system.
 Its deficiency causes birth defects, night blindness, and an increased proneness to infectious diseases.

 Zinc deficiency results in decreased activity of the enzyme that releases retinol from its storage form, retinyl palmitate, in the liver, thus depreciating the effects of Vitamin A. To make things worse, Vitamin A deficiency may exacerbate iron deficiency anemia.
-Vitamin A supplementation has beneficial effects on iron deficiency anemia and improves iron nutritional status among children and pregnant women.
+Vitamin A supplementation, especially in a multivitamin for men or women, has beneficial effects on iron deficiency anemia and improves iron nutritional status among children and pregnant women.

 We must ingest Vitamin B 6 because the human body cannot synthesize it.
 Vitamin B 6 and the coenzyme, PLP plays a vital role in the function of approximately 100 enzymes that catalyze (allow) essential chemical reactions in the human body.
 For example, PLP functions as a coenzyme for glycogen phosphorylase, an enzyme that catalyzes the release of glucose stored in the muscle as glycogen.
 Releasing glucose is vitally important, as the brain requires a constant supply of glucose to function.

 Vitamin B 12 is the largest and most complex of all the vitamins.
 It is unique among vitamins in that it contains a metal ion, cobalt.
 For this reason, cobalamin is the term used to refer to compounds having B 12 activity.
 Methylcobalamin and 5-deoxyadenosyl cobalamin are the forms of vitamin B 12 used in the human body.
 The form of cobalamin used in most supplements, cyanocobalamin, is readily converted to 5-deoxyadenosyl and methylcobalamin.